viols-code/ingegneria-informatica-project/README.md

 `python main.py input.pdb output.pdb asp.pdb -all`

 ## POCASA algorithm
-if you want to run POCASA algorithm, you can use:
+If you want to run POCASA algorithm, you can use:
 `python main.py grid_dimension input.pdb radius SPF Top_N ranking`
 Where 'grid_dimension' is the dimension of the side of the grid and must have value 0.5 or 1.
 'input.pdb' is the path of the PDB file containing the protein